 “(a) No Confirmations.
 To the extent that the Parties enter into Transactions using the EnronOnline trading system (“EOL”), and notwithstanding the other provisions of this Article Two or anything else to the contrary in this Master Agreement, neither Party is required to, nor shall, send to the other a confirmation of any such Transaction (each an “EOL Transaction”, and collectively, the “EOL Transactions”), and failure to send a confirmation of an EOL Transaction shall not constitute a default or have any other ramification under this Master Agreement.
 Such EOL Transactions shall be binding on the Parties and shall be governed by all other provisions of the Master Agreement to the same extent as if confirmations had been sent by one Party and executed and returned by the other.
 The electronic records of the EOL Transactions available on EOL shall supplement, form a part of, and be subject to the terms of this Master Agreement.
 The electronic records of an EOL Transaction shall be the controlling evidence of such EOL Transaction.
 To the extent that the terms in the electronic records of an EOL Transaction conflict with any terms in the Master Agreement, the terms in the electronic records of the EOL Transaction shall control.

 (b) Evidentiary Admissibility.
 Each Party consents to the introduction into evidence of the records of the EOL Transactions maintained on EOL and waives any right to object to such records as not being in writing or constituting a writing.
-Electronic EOL records, if introduced in evidence in any judicial, arbitration, mediation or administrative proceedings, will be admissible as between the Parties to the same extent and under the same conditions as other business records originated and maintained in documentary form.
-Neither Party shall object to the admissibility of such EOL electronic records on the basis that such were not originated or maintained in documentary form under either the hearsay rule, the best evidence rule or other rule of evidence.

 (c) Scheduling Provisions.
-Energy deliveries shall be scheduled in accordance with the then-current applicable tariffs, protocols, operating procedures and scheduling practices for the relevant region.
-For example, as of the date of this Master Agreement, the scheduling deadlines for the following regions are as follows:
+Energy deliveries shall be scheduled in accordance with the then-current applicable tariffs, protocols, operating procedures and scheduling practices, as the same may be amended from time-to-time, for the relevant region.
+As of the Effective Date of this Master Agreement, the scheduling deadlines for the following regions are as follows:

 PJM Western Hub: Daily preschedule by 12:00 pm EPT on business day prior to delivery